Introduction: Why do I need to protect myself?

-Well, here’s a very simple solution that we recommend using even if you have 2FA enabled.
+Well, here are a couple of simple solutions we recommend using even if you have 2FA enabled:

-The best method is actually to choose 3 or 4 random words, and simply type them out with spaces included.
-It’s been proven that choosing words is both easier to remember and way more secure.
+However, a better method is to choose 3 or 4 random words, and simply type them out with spaces included.
+This is what’s known as a ‘passphrase’.
+Not only is it way easier to remember, using a passphrase is secure.

-But, even with the 4 random word method, you might still have trouble remembering passwords for so many different accounts.
-This is where a password management service like LastPass comes in.
+Even using passphrases, you might still have trouble remembering logins for so many different accounts.
+This is where a password manager like Bitwarden comes in handy.
 This service is free, but they also offer a paid option which gives you some extra features.

 - You use a master password which unlocks access to the Bitwarden Vault

 - The vault contains all your passwords

 - The Bitwarden App can auto-fill passwords into web forms & iPhone / Android apps for you, which reduces the chances of being compromised by keyboard logging attacks

 Using a password manager helps you keep track of all your passwords in a secure location, without having to write them down.